-The dangers of smoking have been known for years now.
-But more recently, experts have cautioned that breathing in someone else's secondhand smoke is also hazardous to health.
+The dangers of smoking have been known for years.
+But experts warn that breathing in someone else's secondhand smoke is also a health risk.

-Smokers might not intend to put the people around them in danger, but they are.
-Secondhand smoke contains more than 4,000 chemical compounds — from arsenic and ammonia to hydrogen cyanide — many of which increase the risk of cancer and heart disease.
+Smokers might not mean to put the people around them in danger, but they do.
+Secondhand smoke contains more than 7,000 chemicals, many of which can cause cancer or heart disease.

 - coughing, sore throats, sniffling, and sneezing

 Kids who are around smoke also might: